Southwest drought is the most extreme in 1,200 years, study finds

 “This drought will very likely persist through 2022,” they wrote, “matching the duration of the late-1500s megadrought.”

-Williams said that tree ring records do provide some reason for hope — megadroughts do eventually end when the rains return.
+Williams said that tree-ring records do provide some reason for hope — megadroughts do eventually end when the rains return.
 Those rains are arriving in increasingly intense bursts as the atmosphere warms.

 “The way you get out of droughts in the West is probably changing,” he said.
 Droughts may end abruptly during extremely wet years, like 2017, but then quickly reverse course again into another multiyear dry spell.